Levanger-Avisa

-Levanger-Avisa is a regional newspaper in Norway.
-The newspaper was founded in 1848 and it is Norway's fifth-oldest newspaper.
-It is part of Adresseavisen Media Group.
+Levanger-Avisa was a local newspaper published in Levanger, Norway.
+The newspaper was founded in 1848 and it was Norway's fifth-oldest newspaper still being published.
+It was majority-owned by Polaris Media.
 The publisher is a company with the same name, Levanger-Avisa AS.
 Levanger-Avisa became the Local Newspaper of the Year in Norway in 1999.
+The newspaper merged with Innherreds Folkeblad og Verdalingen on 30 May 2015 to create Innherred.